 - Java is backward compatible, which means you can use old versions of Java perfectly even after it releases new versions.
 This helps organizations or individuals to get rid of rework.

 - Java has vast communities support like Stack Overflow and GitHub.
 It is another reason for its popularity.

 Now if we consider from the big data perspective, JVM is the backbone for big data analysis tools like Hadoop MapReduce.
-Not only Hadoop, many other big data analysis tools like Storm, Spark, and Kafka are written in Java and run on the JVM (in Clojure and Scala).
-Another big data related technology Apache Beam which was previously known as Google Cloud Dataflow supports Java only.
+Not only Hadoop, but many other big data analysis tools like Storm, Spark, and Kafka are also written in Java and run on the JVM (in Clojure and Scala).
+Another big data-related technology Apache Beam which was previously known as Google Cloud Dataflow supports Java only.

-From data science perspective for iterative development, Java 8 has the new lambda support which helps in reducing the verbosity.
-Also with Java 9 release, users will get the REPL support.
-These two big enhancements in the new releases make Java almost similar compatible like other popular data science languages R, Python or Scala.
+From a data science perspective for iterative development, Java 8 has the new lambda support which helps in reducing the verbosity.
+Also with Java 9 release, users will get REPL support.
+These two big enhancements in the new releases make Java almost similar compatible with other popular data science languages R, Python, or Scala.